evanpeck/evanpeck.github.io/_pages/group/call-fa24.md

 topImg: true
 ---

-## Recruiting PhD Students for 2024
+## Recruiting PhD Students for 2025 - Information Visions Lab

-📣  **I am planning to accept PhD students for Fall 2024.** This document is meant to help you understand how me, my context, and my research might intersect with your own goals.
+📣  **I am planning to accept PhD students for Fall 2025.** This document is meant to help you understand how me, my context, and my research might intersect with your own goals.
 Choosing a home for your PhD is a big (and difficult) decision.
 I'm hoping this will help you navigate that space.
 {: .notice--cu}

 ![a couple of colorful visualizations, with the following text: "How do we design visualizations to serve more diverse communities of people?
 How do we change visualization education to stop prioritizing such a narrow band of people?](../../images/group/research-overview-23.png)